 GWO Participants ESSENTIAL – PLEASE NOTE:

 - Safety footwear is required for all practical sessions.

 - Participants must provide a WINDA ID number at time of booking.
 Failure to do so will delay GWO certification.
 Please refer to globalwindsafety.org/register.

-- GWO candidates are required to bring a government issued ID (passport or driving license) which will be checked at registration on their course.
+- GWO participants are required to bring a government issued ID (passport or driving license) which will be checked at registration on their course.

 It is the participants/bookers responsibility to ensure that all relevant pre-requisites are met to attend this course and that the evidence is provided on the first day of the course e.g. in-date certificates for revalidation courses.

 Failure to meet any of these pre-requisites may result in the participant being asked to leave the course.
 No refund will be given in this event.

 15% discount – on completion of your WTG training course you will receive voucher code giving you 15% off your next heightec equipment order online.